kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 * HNS IPAM (Inbox platform IPAM, this is a fallback when no IPAM is set)
 * [Azure-vnet-ipam](https://github.com/Azure/azure-container-networking/blob/master/docs/ipam.md) (for azure-cni only)

-##### Services & Load Balancing
+##### Load balancing and Services

-The following settings applicable to services and load balancing are available on Windows:
+On Windows, you can use the following settings to configure Services and load balancing behavior:```

+This wording makes it clear that “Service” refers to the Kubernetes resource by that name.

 | Feature | Description | Supported Kubernetes version  | Supported Windows OS build | How to enable |
 | ------- | ----------- | ----------------------------- | -------------------------- | ------------- |